cucumber/docs/content/installation/java.md

 You can now run Cucumber [from the command line](/cucumber/api/#from-the-command-line) to execute by [adding a cucumber task](/tools/java#gradle) to `build.gradle`.

+# Using Cucumber without a dependency manager

+If you have not migrated to using a dependency manager, you can still download the jars separately from the Maven central repository.
+Simply go to [the Cucumber section of the Maven central repository](http://repo1.maven.org/maven2/info/cukes/) and download the latest version of `cucumber-core`, `cucumber-java`, `cucumber-jvm-deps`, and `gherkin`.
+Then add them to your classpath.
+If you use it through JUnit, you may also want to add `cucumber-junit` and `cucumber-html`.
+Be careful that the newest version may not be at the bottom of the file list, as 10 sorts alphabetically before 9.
+Also be sure to download the same version for each of the Cucumber jars.

 # JUnit-integration

 It is also possible to use [cucumber-junit](/cucumber/api/#junit) to run your Cucumber test suite.